playfulprogramming/playfulprogramming/content/blog/what-is-react-suspense/index.md

 > Here, we're using `use` in tandem with [React's `cache` function to avoid having to run `useMemo` on `fetchUser`](/posts/explaining-reacts-cache-function).

 Now React will treat the `result` as if it were not a promise, so that you can access properties and render them directly inside of your JSX.
+Effectively `use` acts as an `await` for promises in your client components.

 > If your only objective is to load data on the client, I'd still highly suggest using [TanStack Query](https://tanstack.com/query/latest) or something similar.
 After all, even with `use` you likely want to take into consideration the following:
 >